juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal
-* Long Easter weekend in the UK and I've had flu all weekend!
+* Finally some visual progress with the loft conversion project - the scaffold has gone up, work will start next week
+* Finally managed to cancel all extra Sky TV services and we're now down to the most basic package

 ### Work
-* Finish projects page and why choose us section for the Arrival Lift Servides website.
-Next I need to add a testimonials section and review the website in various screen sizes to fix any responsive issues.
+* Lots of minor changes to the Arrival Lift Services website after feedback from client

 ### Reading
 * [Company of One](https://bookwyrm.social/book/184714 "Company of One")